EmilHvitfeldt/smltar/docs/02_tokenization.md

 We are using `map()` since `str_split()` returns a list, and we want `str_remove_all()` to be applied to each element in the list.
 (The example here only has one element.)

 Now let's see if we can get the same result using extraction.
-We will start by constructing a regular expression that will capture hyphenated words; our definition here is a word with one hyphen located inside it.
+We will start by constructing a \index{regex}regular expression that will capture hyphenated words; our definition here is a word with one hyphen located inside it.
 Since we want the hyphen to be inside the word, we will need to have a non-zero number of characters on either side of the hyphen.

 ```r